 Most itslearning customers utilise a Student Information System (SIS) that can automatically synchronise user data as well as groups and courses with itslearning.
 This article describes the basic elements of that synchronisation.
 Especially new itslearning administrators should be aware of the items discussed here.

 Please note this article aims at briefly presenting the basic elements, and does not comprise a complete documentation of all features and settings.
+Please reach out to your itslearning contact in case of any questions.

 TABLE OF CONTENTS